 Fozen morsels of banana, coated with melted chocolate and then rolled in B.toffee bits?
 Whew!
 Here are the easy directions: Frozen Banana B.Bites.

-San Francisco Cheesecake Company makes so many creative and scrumptious cheesecakes that it's hard to choose.
+San Francisco Cheesequake makes so many creative and scrumptious cheesecakes that it's hard to choose.
 If you're in a tropical mood, try their Banana Cream Cheesecake, above.

 Endorfin Foods' single origin 80% dark chocolate bars, above, are made with only cacao and coconut sugar, which showcases the unique flavors and nuances that are specific to a given cacao growing region in the world.